Azure/get-proxy-settings/Readme.md

 This library support
 - Reading proxy settings from the `HTTP_PROXY` or `HTTPS_PROXY` environment variables
 - Reading proxy settings from the `HTTP_PROXY` or `HTTPS_PROXY` node configuration
-- Retrieveing the settings from the the ioternet settings on windows in the registry
+- Retrieving the settings from the internet settings on Windows in the registry
 - Validating the connection and asking for credentials if needed

 ## Install